Saumya1915/Logistic-Regression/README.md

-In this section, we will develop a Logistic Regression model using the Scikit-Learn Library for estimating Model Coefficients to predict if a Customer will apply for a Loan.
+In this Data set we are Predicting the Insurance Claim by the users, Machine Learning algorithms for Regression analysis are used in the following section.
+In logistic regression, the outcome is binary.